 It also helps to have people around you that believe even when you don’t.
 I am fortunate to have been able to count on those people every step of the way.
-Which reminds of this sage bit of Jim Rohn advice, “You are the average of the five people you spend the most time with.”
+This reminds me of this sage bit of Jim Rohn advice, “You are the average of the five people you spend the most time with.”

-I shared that for 30 days I have been practicing gratitude almost every morning.
+I shared that for 30 days, I had been practicing gratitude almost every morning.
 It was new to me.
 Not the idea, but being that focused and intentional in the practice.
 At first, I was very distracted and my mind would drift almost immediately to my task list or schedule.
 More recently, I’ve started to notice a shift and it is beginning to have a big impact on the start of my day.

 She encouraged me to keep going and revealed she had been practicing gratitude for years.